golo-lang/golo-lang.github.io/_posts/2013-06-20-golo-news-roundup-6.md

 an error.
 In short: a function parameter is a `let`, and captured references are, too.
 We also improved the related compilation error reporting along the way.

-* Boolean expressions are now partially evaluated, which is what any sound language should be doing anyway.
+* Boolean expressions are now subject to [*minimal evaluation*](http://en.wikipedia.org/wiki/Short-circuit_evaluation), which is what any sound language should be doing anyway.
 This means that expressions such as `(false and null: plop())` will properly return `false` instead of evaluating the right expression.
 In this case this would also throw a `NullPointerException`, which is not what you would expect from a sane language.